Krnsko: Administrative division

+Etymology

+The suffix -sko indicates that the village was founded on the site of another village and took its name.
+Krnsko was founded on the site of the abandoned village of Krnín.

 Geography

 Krnsko is located about 5 km southwest of Mladá Boleslav and 38 km northeast of Prague.
 It lies in the Jizera Table.
 The municipality is situated on the right bank of the Jizera River.

 History

-The first written mention of Krnsko is from 1360 and of Řehnice from 1319.
+The first written mention of Krnsko is from 1360. Řehnice was first mentioned in 1319.

+Demographics

+Transport

+The I/16 road, which connects the D10 motorway with Mělník, briefly crosses the municipality.

+Krnsko is located on the railway line Prague–Mladá Boleslav.

 Sights

 The railway bridge in Krnsko, Stránovský viaduct, was built in 1924 and has been protected as a technical monument.
 The length of the bridge is 152 m and the maximum height above the lowest point of the bridge is up to 27 m.